komodojp/tinyld/docs/algorithm.md

 - probabilistic
 - return multiples locale and they have to be scored and sorted
-- remove grams already covered by step1 or step2 (to save space)
+- remove grams already covered by previous step (to save space)

 ---